rhinestonewtf/registry/README.md

 The registry is agnostic towards smart account or module implementations.
 Modules addresses and deployment metadata are stored on the registry.

-Modules are registered on the Rhinestone Registry by [deploying](./docs/ModulesRegistration.md) the Module Bytecode with `CREATE2`
+Modules are registered on the Rhinestone Registry by [deploying](./docs/ModulesRegistration.md) the Module Bytecode with `CREATE2` or `CREATE3`
+Additionally its possible to register already deployed Modules, or use external Factories

 ### Users